napari/docs/docs/naps/10-migration-event-system.md

 - plugin-facing APIs

 At this stage, the majority of application state changes should be communicated through explicit typed signals.

+*With regards to what is meant with controllers here, controller should:
+- listen to events of rendering backend and GUI frontend and tell the napari models what changed.
+- based on changes to the napari models tell the rendering backend / GUI frontend what to draw / update.
+In this respect something like the `LayerControls` can be seen as a controller and also everything that inherits the VispyBaseLayer as it translates between napari models and vispy.

 #### 4 Backend integration
 Review communication at the boundaries between napari and backend frameworks.
 Rather than replacing _Qt_ or _vispy_